Mdot-com/Mdot-com.github.io/index.md

 <h2>About Us</h2>
 <p>
-  We are the <strong>Massive Star Group</strong> at Armagh Observatory, focusing on the extremes of stellar physics—from metal‑free Population III stars to modern supermassive stars.
-Using self‑consistent hydrodynamic atmosphere models, we tackle stellar winds, mass loss, and the cosmic feedback of the most massive stars.
+We are the <strong>Massive Star Group</strong> at Armagh Observatory, specializing in the wind physics of massive and very massive stars across both the metal-poor early Universe and the metal-rich local Universe.
+Our expertise spans stellar evolution modeling and hydrodynamical atmosphere modeling, enabling us to study stellar winds, mass loss, and the cosmic feedback of the most massive stars.
 </p>

 <h2>Group Lead</h2>